Soviet deportations of Chinese people: Arrests and deportation

-On 21 August 1937, the deportation of Koreans, the largest Asian group in the Russian Far East, began being carried out.
+On 21 August 1937, the deportation of Koreans, the largest Asian group in the Russian Far East, was ordered.
+The actual deportation process did not begin until the middle of September 1937.
 On 23 October, Kharbintsy, or Harbin Russians, were further listed as a target of the purge after the Polish, the German and the Koreans, as announced by Order 693 of the NKVD.
 On 10 November, the Republic of China Consulate in Chita reported to the Ministry of Foreign Affairs that the Soviet was migrating 30,000 Europeans to Siberia and the Far East monthly to strengthen defence and economic construction in the region.
 The consulate further reported that to save space for the European migrants and to avoid Chinese or Korean collusion with Japan and Manchukuo, the Soviet government enforced the policy to remove Koreans and Chinese.
 However, the Chinese government did not pay much attention to this information due to the war with Japan.

-On 22 December 1937, Nikolai Yezhov ordered Genrikh Lyushkov, Chair of NKVD in the Far East, to arrest all Chinese with provocation and terrorist aims with no regard to their nationality.
-However, the Soviet accusations of the Chinese often did not hold true.
+On 22 December 1937, Nikolai Yezhov ordered Genrikh Lyushkov, Chair of NKVD in the Far East, to arrest all Chinese with provocation and terrorist aims without regard to their passport nationality (poddanstvo).
+The first ciphered telegram was sent from Ezhov (head of the NKVD) to Liushkov on 22 December, but the actual Soviet Chinese deportation began on 26 December 1937, when the state issued a formal NKVD deportation order, number 62833.
+NKVD Operation 62833 began in Millionka, Vladivostok, Russia.
+Also, the Soviet accusations of the Chinese often did not hold true.
 For example, there was a deaf, blind Chinese miner accused by the Soviet authority of being a spy.
 A Chinese business named Huang Nanbo was arrested for speaking Russian.
 On the following day, Yezhov published the Plan to Suppress Chinese Traitors and Spies, and ordered to remove any hiding places for the Chinese and other people, to search the places with care, and to arrest both tenants and landlords.
 Any anti-Soviet Chinese, Chinese spies, Chinese smugglers and Chinese criminals of Soviet nationality should be tried by a three-people group led by Lyushkov.
 Anti-Soviet Chinese and Chinese spies should be suppressed.
 Any foreigners involved in these kinds of events should be expelled after trials.
 Anyone found to be suspicious was prohibited from living in the Far East, Chita, and Irkutsk.